 - Candidates answer during their application

 - No need for you to lift a finger.
-If someone answers incorrectly, Truffle stops the process and tags the application accordingly.
+If someone answers incorrectly, Truffle flags the application and surfaces the mismatch in the candidate summary, so you can quickly see who doesn't meet your must-haves.

 - Scoring and summaries are instantly updated

-- Truffle provides a match score that takes into account both knockout responses and more nuanced fit factors like communication and values alignment (via video responses or asynchronous interviews).
+- Truffle provides an AI Match score that takes into account both knockout responses and more nuanced fit factors like communication and values alignment (via video responses or asynchronous interviews).
+Truffle also layers in assessment data (personality tendencies, situational judgment, and environment fit) that AI can't fake, giving you a fuller picture of each candidate.

 Truffle helps teams: